bennington-distributed-systems-s2020/Quarantine-File-System/master/README.md

 ## Current Structure

 - `main.py` - As the name suggests, it is the main script of GFS Master.
-Anything going in and out of Master happens here first and only then gets delegated further to other scripts.
+Provides a Flask API - anything going in and out of Master happens here first and only then gets delegated further to other scripts.

 - `metadata.py` - Provides a functionality to update metadata records using the `Metadata` class